Today is D-Day, a Day to Remember June 6, 1944

 Unfortunately, the D-Day cost was very high with more than 9,000 Allied soldiers killed or wounded.
 As a result of D-Day, more than 100,000 soldiers began their march across Europe to defeat Hitler.

 This area, more than other areas, is very good at remembering monumental days like today.
-The show of patriotism for Flag Day, Veterans Day, The Freedom Flights and even this weekend’s Fishing for Freedom event is very evident.
+The show of patriotism for Flag Day, Veterans Day, The Freedom Flights and even this past weekend’s Fishing for Freedom event is very evident.
 Unfortunately, that is not always the case around the country.

-Please share this story today to remind everyone that we lost 9-thousand lives on June 6, 1944 to preserve our freedoms we have today.
+Please share this story today to remind everyone that we lost 9-thousand American lives on June 6, 1944 to preserve our freedoms we have today.
 God rest the souls of those brave soldiers.